Why am I ashamed of a breakup?

 Definition shame

-According to the Dictionary of Psychology, shame is “a negative emotion that arises when one feels that one does not live up to certain values, norms, rules, or claims. … Shame is one of the self-centered emotions …”
+According to the Dictionary of Psychology, shame is “a negative emotion that arises when one does not live up to certain values, norms, rules, or claims. … Shame is one of the self-centered emotions …”

 I find this definition very appropriate, because you perceive shame as negative, although this feeling also has its meaning, of course.
 Before you make a big decision, this emotion is just telling you to be sure about your decision.